G-nm/mtogsmartcontract/README.md

 4. Do a truffle console and create a new instance of your paymaster and setTarget,setRelayHub,setTrustedForwarder and send funds to the forwarder check balance using paymaster.getRelayHubDeposit()
 5. Do a paymaster.address and save that address somewhere add that address to your gsn configuration

-what to do next deploy contract and paymaster to a testnet get metamask mnemonic and use hdwallet and infura link to deploy get forwarder address from testnet options in opengsn

 mtogaddress:0xC53Ce524d443011DD3Bf11C3F3a9CafF35E1E63b - Rinkeby
 paymasteraddress:0x55440b5df49de101072f8969D7B8cBFbF17AE186 - Rinkeby